Amey-Thakur/MOBILE-COMMUNICATION-AND-COMPUTING-AND-MOBILE-APPLICATION-DEVELOPMENT-LAB/README.md

 **Institution:** [Terna Engineering College](https://ternaengg.ac.in/), Navi Mumbai
 **University:** [University of Mumbai](https://mu.ac.in/)

 This repository represents a comprehensive collection of study materials, reference books, assignments, and personal preparation notes curated during my academic journey.
-All content has been carefully organized and documented to serve as a valuable resource for students pursuing Mobile Communication and Computing & Mobile Application Development Laboratory.
+All content has been carefully organized and documented to serve as a valuable resource for students pursuing Mobile Communication and Computing and Mobile Application Development Laboratory.

 **Connect:** [GitHub](https://github.com/Amey-Thakur) · [LinkedIn](https://www.linkedin.com/in/amey-thakur)